Drug Shortages and Discontinuations

 Evusheld™

 Evusheld™ has been discontinued by the manufacturer.
-See medSask's COVID-19 treatments for alternate treatment options (specific to Saskatchewan only).
+See medSask's COVID-19 treatments for alternate treatment options (specific to Saskatchewan).

 Exenatide Injection